Phyllanthus niruri 101

 What does “Chanca Piedra” mean?

 Chanca Piedra is Spanish for “Stone Breaker.”
 Phyllanthus niruri is best known as a kidney stone breaker.
-People throughout South American drink tea made from this marvelous Peruvian plant.
+People throughout South America drink tea made from this marvelous plant.

 Is Phyllanthus niruri the world’s healthiest tea?

 We think Phyllanthus niruri may be the healthiest tea in the world.
 Members of our team drink it every day.
 It has 100+ bioactive compounds.
 It’s a powerful antioxidant and a nootropic.
 Best known for helping to eliminate kidney stones and gall stones, it is also traditionally used in South America and around the world to address a variety of chronic illnesses.

 Phyllanthus niruri has been traditionally used to help the immune and lymphatic systems combat viruses and bacteria, support the digestive system and renal system, and reduce stress on the pancreatic system.

 The important thing to remember is that the same actions that help with chronic illness can help your body stave off the flu or a cold.
 Phyllanthus niruri blocks the RNA and DNA transferase, slowing or even stopping bacteria and viruses from multiplying and allowing a more balanced immune system to handle the remaining invaders.